-During an Arthrogram, a patient may feel a slight sting when the anesthetic is injected just beneath the skin.
+During an Arthrogram, a patient may feel a slight sting when the doctor injects the anesthetic just beneath the skin.

 When contrast material enters the joint, a sensation of fullness, discomfort, tingling, or pressure may occur.
-Some patients also notice a slight salty or metallic taste for a few moments after contrast media is administered.
+After the doctor administers the contrast media, some patients also notice a slight salty or metallic taste for a few moments.

 It is necessary to hold very still during parts of the arthrography exam.
 This is usually just a few seconds to a few minutes at a time.
 The exam may take 10-30 minutes.

 Images obtained during the arthrogram are reviewed by one of our radiologists.
-A full report is prepared and forwarded to the referring physician within a few days.
+Following the exam, we prepare a full report and forward it to the referring physician within a few days.